andrfranklin/personal_info_form/README.md

 3. Navigate to the cloned project folder with `cd personal_info_form`.

+4. Create the project, execute `flutter create .`.

-4. To ensure all necessary dependencies are installed, execute `flutter pub get`.
+5. To ensure all necessary dependencies are installed, execute `flutter pub get`

-5. To start the app on a connected device or emulator, use the command `flutter run`.
+6. To start the app on a connected device or emulator, use the command `flutter run`.